johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 There's two ways that you can run Kernel Memory: "Serverless" and "Service".

-Running the full service is more powerful and complex, but effectively requires running a separate application, which you then need to integrate with.
+Running the full service is more powerful, but effectively requires running a separate application, which you then need to integrate your main application with.
 Given that I'm building a simple ASP.NET application, I'll be using the serverless approach, which allows us to run Kernel Memory within the context of a single application (which will contain our own application code as well).
 We can then manage our integrations with Kernel Memory as simple method calls.

 The documentation is very clear that if you want to scale then you'll likely want to consider the service approach.
 But my own experience has been that serverless works well for small to medium-sized applications.

-Perhaps surprisingly, using serverless we can still have the experience of running Kernel Memory as a non-blocking separate service **within** the context of our ASP.NET application.
+Perhaps surprisingly, using serverless we can still have the experience of running Kernel Memory as a **non-blocking** separate service within the context of our ASP.NET application.
 This is achieved by running Kernel Memory as a [hosted service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-8.0) - this is the standard ASP.NET mechanism for background tasks.
 That's what we're going to do.

 There's three parts to bring this to life:

 1. Our Kernel Memory serverless instance - this is where the integration between Kernel Memory, Azure Open AI, Azure AI Search and the actual chunking takes place
 2. A queue which we'll use to provide documents for chunking with Kernel Memory
 3. Our hosted service which will be bringing together the queue and the Kernel Memory integration to manage our background document processing
+4. An endpoint in our ASP.NET application to add documents to the queue

 ## 1. Setting up Kernel Memory serverless